You can quickly navigate through code in the editor using different actions and popups.

 Go from a reference to a definition

-Go from a reference to a DDL definition
+Go from a reference to its DDL definition

 In the Navigation pane, clear the Prefer database view over DDL editor checkbox.